ihsanktmr/ihsanktmr/README.md

 ## Thank you for visiting! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi! 👋 I'm a passionate react native engineer 🧑‍💻 with a lifelong love for computers and software.
+Hi! 👋 I'm a passionate software engineer 🧑‍💻 with a lifelong love for computers and software.
 Since I was young, I've been fascinated by the world of technology.

 I get a kick out of problem-solving, and it's at the core of how I approach software development.
 Finding neat solutions and continuously improving the quality of my work is what keep me going.
 I'm dedicated to architecting modern software solutions, prioritizing not only maintainability and robustness but also infusing innovation and scalability into every line of code.